 When you detect a musty or moldy smell coming from your HVAC unit, don’t immediately think that there is a problem with your AC.
 A musty or moldy smell usually indicates that moisture was able to stand somewhere in the ductwork, which has allowed mold, bacteria, and other microbial matter to grow.

-Our friends at Tureks Plumbing, an Appleton plumbing company, adds that mold poses serious air quality and health risks, so make an effort to contact residential AC tune-up professionals who will clean the ductwork thoroughly.
+Additionally, mold poses serious air quality and health risks, so make an effort to contact residential AC tune-up professionals who will clean the ductwork thoroughly.

 If you haven’t used your furnace in a while, you may notice a smell of burning gas.
 This is nothing to worry about.
 Gilmore Heating and Air explains that this smell is accumulated dust burning.
 After a few minutes, this smell will no longer be there once all the dust is gone.
 To avoid this smell, schedule a heating tune-up before turning on your furnace.

 You shouldn’t ignore any oily smell that comes from your HVAC system.
 Sacramento HVAC repair professionals say that an oil leak may be causing the oily smell, or a burner may be clogged.
 If you tighten the oil valve and the oily smell continues emerging, then call Gilmore Heating and Air immediately.
 Clogged burners are dangerous, so the sooner the problem is fixed, the better.

 If you immediately draw a blank when we talk about the smell of acetone, think about the smell of nail polish remover.
 Nail polish removers normally contain acetone, and so do some solvents and paint.

 A residential ac company in Placerville recommends that you call an HVAC repair technician immediately if you detect the smell of acetone coming from your air conditioning system.
 This smell suggests that there is a refrigerant leak.